luHub/VPL/binnacle/NOTES.md

 # NOTES

+## Thoughts

+The amount of bullshit generated for V0.0.2 is astonishing but enterteining.
+Now the fun part will be to produce some usefull result and start all over again for V0.0.3.
+So we will expand the compiler, now, here are my actual 2 cents on this... see, we start from the compiler with a sensitive grammar "C language" and we go from there.

 ## More next next steps 2025_10_X

 As the master paper growths, it revealed a structure, that it is, the information needs a word by word examination.